 #17 EXCESSIVE SWEATING AND FEELING HOT

-Even though it’s more common to notice temperature changes later in pregnancy, some women start feeling hot flashes soon after conception.
+Even though it’s more common to notice temperature changes later in pregnancy, some women start having hot flashes soon after conception.

 #18 STRANGE METALLIC TASTE